2020, Vol. 6 Issue 3, Part D

 How to cite this article:

-Dr. I Girish Kumar, Dr. Raghunath N, Dr. Ravi S, Dr. Jyothikiran H and Dr. Pradeep S. The apert and crouzon syndromes: general and dental aspects and management in orthodontics and dentofacial orthopaedics: A review article.
-International Journal of Applied Dental Sciences.
-2020; 6(3): 243-252.
+Dr. I Girish Kumar, Dr. Raghunath N, Dr. Ravi S, Dr. Jyothikiran H, Dr. Pradeep S. The apert and crouzon syndromes: general and dental aspects and management in orthodontics and dentofacial orthopaedics: A review article.
+Int J Appl Dent Sci 2020;6(3):243-252.